vshn/puppet-opendkim/README.md

 The generated key to be put into DNS can be found in `/etc/opendkim/keys/keyname/selector.txt`.

+You can create multiple-instances of the Daemon that will run on separate ports by using an array of integers for `opendkim::multi_instance_ports`.
+This will automatically create iptables-rules for round-robin accessing them on the default port.

+Note that switching back to a single instance (or, indeed, to different ports) will not remove these services.
+To do so manually disable the services (called opendkim@_port_) and remove the files at `/etc/default/opendkim-$port`.

 In order to enable the milter in postfix set the following parameters in postfix' main.cf: